 Whether you own a Golf, Jetta, or GTI Mk4, it's getting old!
 So more than likely you're driving around fumbling with the controls at night trying to select the right vent setting with no light, or your bulb is slowly but surely getting ready to die on you.

-While I was driving the other night, my passenger kept fooling with my AC unit because they couldn't see the settings.
-(My light has been burnt out for about two years).
-So I figured enough with my laziness and took the ten minutes to fix it!
+While I was driving the other night, my passenger kept fooling with my AC unit because they couldn't see the settings (my light has been burnt out for about two years).
+So I figured, enough with my laziness—I decided to take the 10 necessary minutes to fix it!

-With all my Audi/VW DIY's, I like to call the dealership and see how much they charge to replace the bulb.
-The stealership quote was $60 for parts and labor.
+As with all of my Audi/VW DIY projects, I like to call the dealership and see how much they charge for the job.
+The stealership (ahem, I mean, dealership) quote was $60 for parts and labor.
 This DIY should cost you no more than $5.

 Tools Needed for the Job

 - Paper Towel/Rag

 Pretty basic household tools.
 If you do not have small needle-nose pliers then tweezers will work, as well.